 Compression Methods for Multimedia

-The first thing that one learns about compression is that it is not a ‘one size fits all’ approach: the essence of compression is to determine characteristics of the data that you are trying to compress (typically you’ll be looking for patterns that you can exploit to get a compact representation).
-This gives rise to a variety of data modeling and representation techniques, which are at the heart of compression.
-The convergence of the communications, computing and entertainment industries has made data compression a part of everyday life (think MP3, DVD and Digital TV) and has thrown up a number of exciting new opportunities for new applications of compression technologies.
+Compression is not 'one size fits all': the essence of compression is determining characteristics of the data you are trying to compress, typically patterns that you can exploit to get a compact representation.
+The communications, computing and entertainment industries have made data compression a part of everyday life through MP3s, DVDs, digital television etc. and has thrown up exciting opportunities for new applications of compression technologies.

 - Coursework (50%)